smayadev/node-uptime-monitor/README.md

 ### Configuration Options

-- `checkInterval`: amount of time in milliseconds to wait between checks
+- `checkInterval`: amount of time in milliseconds to wait between checks, recommended 60000 ms or higher
 - `urls`: location of a text file containing urls to check
 - `timeout`: amount of time in seconds to wait for a URL to respond
 - `clickhouse`: configuration values for the ClickHouse database and table